cultureandempire/cultureandempire.github.io/README.md

 *TIP:* Use your mission as a slogan, on your website, marketing, presentations, and so on.
 If you are investing money in your community, you may want to trademark the mission statement.

-Without a clear mission, an online community won't grow.
+Without a clear mission, an on-line community won't grow.
 A group of friends who start a project may agree what they want to do, yet anyone new coming on board has to guess what they had in mind.
 People will guess wrong, and will change their minds over time.
 This leads to confusion, disagreement, and disappointment as people find that their hard work was wasted because the rest of the group headed off in a different direction.

 A good mission saunters past "sane" and steps into "you cannot be serious!"
 Wikipedia's mission, ["the free encyclopedia that anyone can edit"](https://en.wikipedia.org/wiki/Main_Page) is a good example.
 It was, initially, a goal that everyone, except a few idealists, found impossible and crazy.
 Those idealists were precisely who Wikipedia needed to get on board on day one.
 Impossible missions attract the right kind of people for a young project.